roglew/pappy-proxy/docs/source/overview.rst

 This feature is like Burp's proxy with "Intercept Mode" turned on, except it's not turned on unless you explicitly turn it on.
-When the proxy gets a request while in intercept mode, it lets you edit it before it forwards it to the server.
+When the proxy gets a request while in intercept mode, it lets you edit it before forwarding it to the server.
 In addition, it can stop responses from the server and let you edit them before they get forwarded to the browser.
-When you run the command, you can pass ``request`` and/or ``response`` as arguments to say whether you would like to intercept requests and/or responses.
+When you run the command, you can pass ``req`` and/or ``rsp`` as arguments to say whether you would like to intercept requests and/or responses.
 Only in-scope requests/responses will be intercepted (see Scope section).

 The interceptor will use your EDITOR variable to decide which editor to edit the request/response with.
 If no editor variable is set, it will